 However, as things currently stand, I know we would not be so lucky - and certainly not if there was an emergency.
-My finances are far less flexible now that I own a small business and have the added (and significant) costs of raising a child.
+I am now a small business owner and my finances are far less flexible and have the added (and significant) costs of raising a child.
 And of course, as a small business owner, I only get paid as much as I pay myself.
-Without a statewide program that supports all workers, I wouldn't be able to afford to pay myself for taking leave.
+I don't have any paid time off at all, and I understand that's a trade that I've made for the joy and responsibility of owning my own business.